 - Outer Nuclear Layer – made up of the cell bodies of both the rods and the cones

 - Outer plexiform layer – comprised of the axonal processes of the rods, cones and horizontal cells, as well as the dendrites of the bipolar cells.
 This layer begins the processing of the image.

 - Inner Nuclear Layer – contains the cell bodies of the amacrine, horizontal and bipolar cells and continues processing the image

 - Inner plexiform layer – contains the axons of the bipolar cells and the dendrites of the ganglion cells and finishes processing the image

-- Ganglion cell layer – comprised of the ganglion cells that fire the signals to the brain, this layer sends the image to the optic nerve
+- Ganglion cell layer – comprised of the ganglion cells that fire the signals to the brain, this layer sends the image through the nerve fiber layer

 - Nerve fiber layer - essentially the axons, or tails, of the ganglion cells below it.
 It is quite literally the fibers that make up the entirety of the optic nerve.
-This layer sends the image to the occipital lobe of the brain
+This layer sends the image through the optic nerve to the occipital lobe of the brain

-The retina essentially generates and partially processes the visual image before it is sent to the occipital lobe of the brain.
+Put simply, the retina generates and partially processes the visual image before it is sent to the occipital lobe of the brain.

 As we said earlier, the macula of the retina is highly populated with cone cells.
 Rod cells are completely absent in this part of the retina.

 The center of the macula is called the fovea and is even more saturated with cones than the macula itself.
 This area is also devoid of any blood vessels, making it extremely efficient in transmitting images.
 However, the fovea can also be easily damaged by disease leading to permanent central vision loss.

 Macular degeneration is one such disease.
 It has been nicknamed the “faceless” disease because when we look at a person’s face, we are using the fovea of our macula.
 There are two types of macular degeneration: wet and dry.